 Short answer: if you're planning on getting pet insurance, now is the time.

-Don't wait to insure your pets after you bring them home.
-The longer you wait, the higher the premiums and overall expenses will be when you finally get it.
+Don't delay insuring your pets once you bring them home.
+The longer you wait, the higher the premiums and overall expenses will become when you finally decide to get coverage.

-Additionally, most pet insurance providers don't cover pre-existing conditions, so the sooner you get it the more your pet will be covered in the future.
-However, pet insurance coverage from Pumpkin covers curable pre-existing conditions that are treated and symptom-free for 180 days.
+Moreover, it's important to note that most pet insurance providers do not cover pre-existing conditions.
+So, the sooner you obtain insurance, the more coverage your pet will have for future incidents.
+(However, it's worth mentioning that Pumpkin offers coverage for curable pre-existing conditions that have been treated and symptom-free for 180 days.)

-This ensures your new furry family member will be covered and protected as soon as possible, especially if they are young -- puppies and kittens are more prone to accidents and typically have a weaker immune system than their older counterparts.
-Getting pet insurance now for preventative care is easier than signing up for it and having to wait when your pet is already ill.
+By getting pet insurance early on, you ensure that your new furry family member is protected right from the start, especially if they are young.
+Puppies and kittens are more prone to accidents and generally have weaker immune systems compared to older pets.
+It's much easier to secure pet insurance now for preventative care rather than waiting until your pet falls ill.

 Not sure where to start?
 See our top providers here.